Maureen remembers Hana Alemu “Williams” and gives us a small update in Remembering Hana: May 12, 2011.

 Maureen has a follow up to the Hana Story which I found interesting.

 It has been 4 years since we lost Lydia Schatz.
-TulipGirl has a moving post about her which she posted 3 years ago.
-Since her blog seems to be down right now, I am linking to it on the WayBackMachine. <3 RIP Lydia
+TulipGirl has a moving post about her which she posted 3 years ago. <3 RIP Lydia

 Please pray for her siblings, it must be a very hard day for them.
 I know that there is very little sympathy for her parents in this world, but I believe that they are repentant and am also praying for them.